garrandall/popular-music-data/tracks/invincible--theme-from-the-legend-of-billie-jean--pat-benatar.md

 We will be invincible

-Yeah, oo-ooh ooh
+Yeah, oo-oh oh
 Yeah, yeah
-Oo-ooh ooh, yeah, yeah, yeah (we can't afford to be innocent) Yeah, oooh (stand up and face the enemy)
+Oo-oh oh, yeah, yeah, yeah (we can't afford to be innocent) Yeah, ohstand up and face the enemy)
 (it's a do-or-die situation)
 (We will be invincible)
 Yeah (We can't afford to be innocent)